RACGP Fellowship Support Program (FSP): Everything You Need to Know

 FSP Applications and Entry

-Applications open twice a year (typically in January and July for commencement 6 months later).
+Applications open twice a year, typically in January and July, for commencement six months later.

 Applicants must submit:

-• Letter of support from each practice site
+• A letter of support from each practice site

 • A Training Program Agreement